kyletolle/the-mechanism-collection/index.md

 A frenzy.
 Heat buildup so intense it reached a critical point.
 A conglomerate erupted into a furnace - collapsed, bound, and inseparable.

-The stars brought the Song back to an noticeable hum.
+The stars brought the Song back to a noticeable hum.
 Throughout the entire Void were these flashpoints reached.
 The light sources drew crowds of those masses not large enough to ignite on their own.
 Luminescence poured out to those fledgling spheres which drew near and orbited; the planets.